wsafight/fixi/README.md

 ls -l fixi.js | awk  '{print "raw:", $5}'; gzip -k fixi.js; ls -l fixi.js.gz | awk  '{print "gzipped:", $5}'; rm fixi.js.gz
 ```

-Another design goal is that users should be able to [debug](https://developer.chrome.com/docs/devtools/javascript/)
+Another goal is that users should be able to [debug](https://developer.chrome.com/docs/devtools/javascript/)
 fixi easily, since it is small enough to use unminified.

 The code style is [dense](fixi.js), but the statements are structured for debugging.

-Like a fixed-gear bike, fixi has very few moving parts:
+Like a fixed-gear bike fixi has very few moving parts:

 * No dependencies (including test and development)
 * No JavaScript API (beyond the [events](#events))